rueichilee/rueichilee.github.io/_pages/about.md

 ## Welcome

 I am a Ph.D. candidate in the Department of Economics at Rutgers University.
+I am fortunate to be advised by [Professor Yuan Liao](https://pliaoxp.github.io/).

-My research interests are broadly in econometrics, with a particular focus on causal inference and high-dimensional methods.
+My research interests are in theoretical and applied econometrics, with a particular focus on causal inference, factor analysis, and high-dimensional models.

 You can contact me at [rl824@economics.rutgers.edu](mailto:rl824@economics.rutgers.edu).